 Pernell McPhee out, Bears already dealing with familiar injury woes

-BOURBONNAIS — The Bears couldn’t make it through move-in day at Olivet Nazarene University without one injury problem.
+BOURBONNAIS — The Bears couldn’t make it through move-in day at Olivet Nazarene University without an injury problem.

 By 10:30 p.m.
-Wednesday, the team announced Pernell McPhee would start the season on the physically unable to perform list.
-By Thursday at noon, Bears coach John Fox was back in familiar waters, trying to explain an injury — and its consequences — on the first day of training camp.
+Wednesday, the team had announced that linebacker Pernell McPhee would start the season on the physically unable to perform list.
+By noon Thursday, coach John Fox was back in familiar waters, trying to explain an injury — and its consequences — on the first day of training camp.

-McPhee hadn’t made it through his Wednesday physical, complaining of knee pain.
-Team doctors “found a little irregularity” in his right knee, Fox said — which is not the same knee that caused him to start last training camp on the same PUP list.
+McPhee hadn’t made it through his physical on Wednesday, complaining of knee pain.
+Fox said team doctors “found a little irregularity” in his right knee, which is not the same knee that caused McPhee to start last year’s training camp on the PUP list.

-Fox, as usual, eschewed timelines, saying “it could be a day or it could be a week,” or, even longer, before the outside linebacker could return.

-Cornerback Marcus Cooper is one of them; he was limited after still feeling the effects of a hamstring problem suffered during OTAs.
+Cornerback Marcus Cooper is another of these players; he was limited after still feeling the effects of a hamstring problem that began during OTAs.

 “This is kind of a silly analogy, but I liken it to going around a NASCAR track,” Fox said when asked about Long, who officially flipped from right guard to left in the moments he was on the field.
 “You don’t want to go real slow and putz around all the time.
 You want to get a little faster each lap without wrecking.
 So that’s kind of the deal we’re on with him.”

-McPhee, though, sputtered before the flag was dropped.
-McPhee had lost 10 pounds between January and April to take pressure off his knees, bringing his total weight loss to about 25 pounds since the end of 2015.
+McPhee, on the other hand, sputtered before the flag was dropped.
+He had lost 10 pounds between January and April to take pressure off his knees, bringing his total weight loss to about 25 pounds since the end of 2015.

-Trevathan, who trained with McPhee in Pensacola Beach, Florida, this offseason, said he had the right attitude to bounce back.
+Trevathan, who trained with McPhee in Pensacola Beach, Florida, this offseason, said McPhee has the right attitude to bounce back.

 Making it to the field, though, just got more complicated.

-The Bears had other minor injury woes Thursday.
-Nose tackle Eddie Goldman and safety Deon Bush didn’t practice because, Fox said, they became dehydrated and couldn’t finish the conditioning test the night before.
+The Bears had other, minor injury issues Thursday.
+Nose tackle Eddie Goldman and safety Deon Bush didn’t practice because they became dehydrated and couldn’t finish the conditioning test the night before, Fox said.

-Fox sounded surprised by Goldman’s conditioning ; he’d reported at a relatively svelte 315 pounds.
+Fox sounded surprised by Goldman’s conditioning; he had reported at a relatively svelte 315 pounds.

 “I think he’s in really good shape,” Fox said.
 “I don’t know what climate he’s been training in over the last five weeks.”